codepath/android_guides/Implementing-a-Horizontal-ListView-Guide.md

 ![Horizontal ListView](https://i.imgur.com/z3xLN7M.png)

 Unfortunately, there is no "canonical" officially supported solution for this.
 Instead all we have is a series of half-baked unfinished libraries.
-This can make developing Horizontal ListView more challenging then you would initially suspect.
+This can make developing Horizontal ListView more challenging than you would initially suspect.

 This guide is a step-by-step walkthrough of implementing a Horizontal ListView using the available third-party libraries.